-- Alabama: applies to "all hospitals and nursing home/long term care facilities (including assisted living and specialty care assisted living facilities)." - California: applies to all health care facilities, including skilled nursing facilities. - Connecticut: applies to all hospitals as well as outpatient clinics, dialysis units, and surgical facilities. - Illinois: applies to all "health care facilities (including hospitals)," including emergency rooms and other areas of hospital. - North Carolina: makes clear individuals with disabilities "may need to have a caregiver accompany them in either the ambulance or in the hospital." - Rhode Island: applies to all health care facilities.
+- Alabama: applies to "all hospitals and nursing home/long term care facilities (including assisted living and specialty care assisted living facilities)." - California: applies to all health care facilities, including skilled nursing facilities. - Connecticut: applies to all hospitals as well as outpatient clinics, dialysis units, and surgical facilities. - Illinois: applies to all "health care facilities (including hospitals)," including emergency rooms and other areas of hospital. - Maryland: applies to "all licensed Maryland hospitals, related institutions, freestanding medical facilities, freestanding ambulatory care facilities, chronic disease centers, hospice care facilities, comprehensive rehabilitation facilities, nursing homes, and assisted living programs." - North Carolina: makes clear individuals with disabilities "may need to have a caregiver accompany them in either the ambulance or in the hospital." - Rhode Island: applies to all health care facilities.